LeonardoPove/LeonardoPove/README.md

 </div>

+🔭 Currently, I am working on the comprehensive implementation of web authentication (Frontend & Backend) using Node.js and Angular.

-🌱 Currently, I am learning at university [Software Design, Database Administration, B2 English, Communicative Competencies].
+🌱 I am currently studying at the university [Software Design, Database Administration, B2 English, Communicative Competencies].

-👯 I am looking to collaborate on challenging projects involving web development and programming in general.
+👯 I am seeking to collaborate on challenging projects that involve web development and programming in general.

 💬 Ask me about web authentication projects, Frontend and Backend development, or any programming-related queries.

 📫 How to reach me: +57 311-496-3556 | leonardopoved@gmail.com | [LinkedIn](https://www.linkedin.com/in/leonardo-poveda-b8310827b/)

-⚡ Fun fact: I am passionate about climbing and always seeking new experiences.
+⚡ Fun fact: I am passionate about climbing and always seeking new experiences and challenges in mountainous environments!